 Have you experienced having an acne?
 How did you feel about it?
-Are you the one who feels uneasy and problematic about how you look? the one who is very eager to find ways on how to let it go away? or the one who is not bothered at all?
-It depends on how a person handle the situation, for some it may lower their self esteem or self confidence due to body image disturbance.
-This is very common to teenagers and young adults wherein they feel uncomfortable about it, they find ways on how to solve it immediately because it bothers not just their physical well being but also their social and emotional well being.
+Are you the one who feels uneasy and problematic about how you look?
+The one who is very eager to find ways on how to let it go away?
+Or the one who is not bothered at all?
+It depends on how a person handle the situation, for some it may lower their self-esteem or self-confidence due to body image disturbance.
+This is very common to teenagers and young adults wherein they feel uncomfortable about it, they find ways on how to solve it immediately because it bothers not just their physical well-being but also their social and emotional well-being

-Before knowing what you can do to solve the problem, learn first what this acne all about.
+Before knowing what you can do to solve the problem, learn first what is acne all about.
 What are the causes, risk factors and the signs and symptoms.
 Acne is a chronic skin disease of the face, chest, neck, back and shoulders.
 It causes blackheads, pimples and scars.
 The tiny pores of our skin can trap dirt, dead skin cells, oils, germs/bacteria.
-These obstruction on the skin may lead to acne.
+These obstructions on the skin may lead to acne.

 - The pores in the skin is occupied by bacteria.

 The signs and symptoms may vary depending on the severity of your condition.
 It includes:

 - Small red, tender bumps

 - Pimples (pustules)

 - Large, solid, painful lumps beneath the surface of the skin (nodules)